safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
 Depending on your Gmail security settings, you may need to create an app-specific password to allow FME Server to log into the account.
-See this article if you are noticing errors connecting to your account: [IMAP Publication or Email Subscription is not Reading Emails from Gmail](https://knowledge.safe.com/articles/394/imap-publisher-not-reading-emails-from-gmail.html)
+See this article if you are noticing errors connecting to your account: <a href="https://knowledge.safe.com/articles/394/imap-publisher-not-reading-emails-from-gmail.html">IMAP Publication or Email Subscription is not Reading Emails from Gmail</a>
 <br>Alternatively, if you do not have access to an email account, change the Protocol for this subscription to 'Logger' instead.
 This will add an entry into one of the FME Server logfiles when the BuildingUpdateEmail topic is triggered.
 </span>
 </td>